Sun Kudumbam Viruthugal

-Sun Kudumbam Viruthugal is an awards ceremony held to honour the cast and crew of the television serials which air on Sun TV, presented by Sun Network.
+Sun Kudumbam Viruthugal (Sun Family Awards) is an awards ceremony held to honour the cast and crew of the television serials which air on Sun TV, presented by Sun Network.
 The first awards ceremony happened in 2010 and it is a biennial award ceremony.

 Nominations

 The top four performances in all serials, including the serials that have ended the past year, in different categories are chosen by jurors.
 During February and March, the nominees are interviewed on Sun TV and viewers are asked to cast their votes by text messaging their favourite actor in each category.
 The actor receiving the highest votes are proclaimed winner of the award in that category.
 Technical awards are given to backstage technicians, such as screenwriters and directors, by Sun Network and are not chosen by viewers.